-Newcastle’s Darby Street is home to around 25 cafes and restaurants.
-At the wharf end, you’ll find mouth-watering burgers, fried chicken and hot-dogs at Rascal.
+Darby Street, home to around 25 cafes and restaurants, is the best place to stop for lunch.
+At the wharf end, you’ll find mouth-watering burgers, fried chicken and hot dogs at Rascal.
 Towards the south end, check out HuBro for cafe-style options.

 If you want a longer walk, stroll along the Newcastle Memorial Walk, which pays tribute to those who fought in World War I. You’ll have uninterrupted views of the ocean along the way.

 Jump on the ferry and head over to Stockton.
 Walk along the Stockton Break Wall for views across the water and towards the main city.
 Strangely, the popular exercise spot is home to a few stray cats.
 Although friendly, the cats can be difficult to spot and usually keep to themselves.